Orthodontic Department

 Location

 The Orthodontic Department is located on the ground floor of Harrogate District Hospital.
-Follow the white line down the main corridor; we are located past the Therapy Services Department, on the right.
-We are signposted the ‘Maxillofacial and Orthodontic Department’.
+Continue straight down the main corridor after coming in through the front hospital entrance; we are located on the right side of the corridor at C014 and are signposted as the ‘Maxillo-Facial Department’.